Ahzed11/HotCI/README.md

-# Erlang CI/CD template
+# HotCI

 ## Overview

-The Erlang CI/CD Template is designed to facilitate Continuous Integration (CI) and Continuous Deployment (CD) processes for Erlang/OTP releases.
+The HotCI is designed to facilitate Continuous Integration (CI) and Continuous Deployment (CD) processes for Erlang/OTP releases.

 It leverages GitHub Actions to automate tasks such as running unit tests, testing hot code upgrades, and building releases.